tis-innovation-park/tm-vmm/doc/tm-quick-instructions.md

 your clients.
 It is perfectly possible to override these settings in your individual client configurations.

-For a list of variables, see section Configuration syntax below.
+For a list of variables, see section Configuration syntax in the full manual of Testing Machine..

 ## Creating a client